McLoyf/Simple_Game/README.md

 </ul>

 <h2>What will the game run on?</h2>
 <p>It'll be a Windows game, at least at the beginning as that's the OS I use but I don't see why I should be limited to Windows.
-It would be good to venture out and make the game be able to run on Linix, MacOs, Android and IOS.</p>
+It would be good to ake something to make the game be able to run on Linix, MacOs, Android and IOS.</p>

 <p>But that's for later, after I'm done with the game.
 Right now it's best to not think too much about it, it's a game to run on my laptop for right now.</p>

-<h2>Basic Roadmap of Projects to get to final goal (Subject to Chage)</h2>
+<h2>Basic Roadmap of Projects to get to final goal (Subject to Change)</h2>

 <h3>Stage 1: Terminal Games</h3>
 <ol>